-It is crucial for our valued readers to get the most out of our footwear grading system which is called ‘ShoeAsk Points’.
-There’s another parameter: ‘Level of Recommendation’.
-These are not essentially correlated.
+It is crucial for our valued readers to get the most out of our footwear grading structure which is called ‘ShoeAsk Points.’
+There’s another parameter: ‘Level of Recommendation.’
+These are not necessarily correlated.

-- Why did we, the team shoeask (and you) need this grading system?
+- 3 Why did we, the team shoeask (and you) need this grading policy?

-- Are higher numbers essentially better for you?
+- 4 Are higher numbers fundamentally better for you?

 What is `ShoeAsk Points’?